magento/merchdocs/README.md

 ##### Disable Link Checking

-By default, every build ensures every link in every changed page, which can significantly lower build times when iterating many changes quickly.
+By default, `check_links` is enabled.
+This option verifies every link in every project file, which can significantly lower build times when iterating many changes quickly.
 You can turn this off by adding the following line to your `_config.local.yml` file: